ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 !!! warn MongoDB with self-signed certificates
     Self-signed certificates should be used for testing purposes only.

-Refer, to the [MongoDB manual](https://docs.mongodb.com/manual/appendix/security/appendixA-openssl-ca/) for steps to create and run `mongod` with a self-signed certificate.
-The following refers to certificate names created by following MongoDBs documentation.
+Refer to the [MongoDB manual](https://docs.mongodb.com/manual/appendix/security/appendixA-openssl-ca/) for steps to create and run `mongod` with a self-signed certificate.
+The following refers to certificate names created by following MongoDB's documentation.

 !!! note "Running MongoDB without Client certificate validation"